 Home Inspection Red Flags in Triangle Area Real Estate

-Every region has its unique home construction challenges, and after 30+ years in construction and thousands of inspections across Central North Carolina, The Triangle (Raleigh-Durham-Chapel Hill), Southern Virginia, and Northern South Carolina, I've learned to spot problems specific to our area that out-of-state inspectors might miss.
+Every region has its unique home construction challenges, and after 30+ years in construction and thousands of inspections across Central North Carolina, including The Triangle (Raleigh-Durham-Chapel Hill) and the Triad (Greensboro-Winston-Salem-High Point), I've learned to spot problems specific to our area that out-of-state inspectors might miss.

 The Clay Soil Challenge - Our Region's Foundation Killer